 There is also the risk associated with pre-financing requirements due to, inter alia, outstanding quantity reconciliation processes.
 Mismatches in the network accounts are balanced using balancing gas.
 The resulting costs are incurred directly by the MAM because of the D+1 invoicing of exchange-traded balancing gas products.
 Network operators whose networks are responsible for the mismatch are largely invoiced on the basis of the cut-off date balances.
 Depending on the reason for the mismatch in each network account, these mismatches are balanced out over the course of the year or are only settled as part of the quantity reconciliation process when the cut-off date reading is taken at the end of the respective billing period.
 This means that the MAM sometimes has to pre-finance balancing actions for up to 15 months until they are billed.
 This can lead to a considerable financial burden for the MAM, which must be taken into account in the liquidity buffer.
-Continued sales of balancing gas in GY 2022/23 lead to the invoicing of high positive reconciliation quantities in the coming balancing neutrality charge period.
-The reporting date for the additional quantities to be invoiced is determined by the network operator, so the MAM must take possible payments into account for the liquidity buffer.

 Risks associated with the contracting of long-term options: To increase security of supply, the MAM contracts LTO products for the winter months.
-A forecast of the costs for LTO products contracted via the BMWi policy paper based on the past has been taken into account in the cost/revenue forecast for GY 2023/24.
+A forecast of the costs for LTO products based on the past has been taken into account in the cost/revenue forecast for gas year 2025/2026.
 Any additional price risk for the contracting of LTO products has been reflected in the liquidity buffer.